skyvers/skyve-dev-guide/_pages/images.md

 Skyve's automatic subsampling occurs if the source image is too big.
 As images are resized, the resized version _thumbnail_ is automatically cached for re-use.
 By storing a _thumbnail_ of the right size (assuming the same size is requested again) then there's no resizing cost on memory for subsequent requests.

-Consider, for example, if your application was to provide a list of _Staff_ records, each with an image of a user - where the module query for the list used the `content` column type:
+Consider, for example, if your application was to provide a list of _Staff_ records, each with an image of a user.

+The module query for the list might use the `content` column type as follows:

 ```xml
 <query name="qStaff" documentName="Staff">